Schedule Schedule Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Tooth Extraction FAQs

-Holding an extracted tooth in forceps after tooth extraction in Fanwood, NJ
+Holding an extracted tooth in forceps after tooth extraction

 Be sure to ask as many questions as possible when it comes to tooth extraction.
 The decision to remove the tooth is one you should only make when you feel fully informed about the situation and what you can expect to happen during the process.
 These are just some of the questions that we regularly hear from our patients; we invite you to contact our office directly if the information you want isn’t provided here.